Michel Wahome joins Geonet and talks digital entrepreneurship

 Geonet Research Presentation at the UNI Africa’s 4th Regional Conference- March 25, 2017

 The trade union leaders from across the African continent are coming together to meet in Dakar, Senegal for 4th UNI Africa Regional Conference on March 23-25, 2017.
 This will be a gathering of 161 Unions from 40 African countries and roughly 500 participants will be attending it, along with invited guests from across the world.
-We… Read More »
+We… Read More: Geonet Research Presentation at the UNI Africa’s 4th Regional Conference-… »

 New report: ‘The Risks and Rewards of Online Gig Work At the Global Margins’